simonjaeger/OfficeDev-HOL/Word-Add-in/README.md

     }

     ```
-5. Launch your Word add-in and test your new functionality by clicking the **Add plain text** button.
-When the new button is clicked, the function will be executed; adding a piece of plain text into the document.
+5. Launch your Word add-in and test your work by clicking the **Add plain text** button.
+When the button is clicked, the function will be executed; adding a piece of plain text into the document.

 #### Exercise 3.1: Add HTML to the document ####